 Ideally, small and mid-sized companies would not be scrambling to alter their supply lines as trade conflicts arise but would be able to quickly increase their levels of domestic inventory to account for impending disruptions.
 This additional inventory would be warehoused in U.S.-based facilities so that daily operations could continue uninterrupted until more about the situation becomes clear or an effective long-term solution is established.
 But how can this type of ad-hoc inventory management be applied in a cost-effective manner?
 For a growing number of businesses, the answer is on-demand warehousing.

-For those that may be unfamiliar, on-demand warehousing is a logistics model that provides businesses with complete flexibility to increase or decrease the levels of inventory they maintain at their warehouses without requiring any minimums or long-term contracts.
+For those that may be unfamiliar, on-demand warehousing is a logistics model that provides businesses with complete flexibility to increase or decrease the levels of inventory they maintain at their warehouses without requiring long-term contracts.
 A benefit here is that, as trade conflicts arise and the risk of supply chain disruption increases, businesses can quickly forward-stock their levels of domestic inventory so that future tariffs, restrictions, and delays don’t result in product shortages.
 The idea is to create a safety supply of domestic inventory that won’t be impacted by an escalation of trade conflict down the road.
 This can buy companies valuable time to either wait out a trade conflict or establish alternative supply routes.
 And while this strategy involves additional inventory investments on the front end, if the alternative is paying millions in tariffs and experiencing frequent inbound delays, the costs may be justified.

 As trade conflicts arise and the risk of supply chain disruption increases, businesses can quickly forward-stock their levels of domestic inventory so that future tariffs, restrictions, and delays don’t result in product shortages.
 This can buy companies valuable time to either wait out a trade conflict or establish alternative supply routes.